“Why is my ecommerce site not selling?”

 Your online store should do the same.
 Selling related products gives customers a lower priced option than your main products and gives you the chance to create attractive bundles that raise average purchase value and boost your ecommerce sales.

 A great way to quickly list products is to build direct integrations to your suppliers.
 That way you don’t have to spend as much time playing email tag and creating listings from scratch.
-Adding an ecommerce API to your store will allow you to connect your store to suppliers, marketplaces, seller channels, and other third-party tools.
+Using an ecommerce API will allow you to connect your store to suppliers, marketplaces, seller channels, and other third-party tools.
 Adding new products and adding them fast will give your customers more chances to fall in love with something you offer, thereby increasing your ecommerce sales.